olegkon/iTunesSearch/README.md

-# ITunesSearch
+# ITunesSearch - test project to display iTunes data by (Artist) Name

+# Built using Angular5 and Angular Material2 table (and RxJS Observables), made it sortable

+Need to install NPM, Node and Angular CLI first

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.

 ## Development server
+Run    npm install
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding